-Chief Deputy Attorney General (DAG) Mark Krueger, Bureau of Consumer Protection, Office of the Attorney General, reviewed slides1 and reported updates on the settlements with Johnson and Johnson (\$53,508,792.64) and a separate settlement (\$231,679,409.03) with the three big distributors: Mckesson, Cardinal Health, and AmerisourceBergen, for a combined total of \$285,188,201.67.
-All of it must go to abating the epidemic that the SURG members and others are working to provide advice to the Department of Health and Human Services who is creating the State Needs Assessment and State Plan as a remediation/abatement model in Nevada pursuant to SB390.
+Chief Deputy Attorney General (DAG) Mark Krueger, Consumer Counsel for Board of Consumer Protection, Office of the Attorney General, reviewed slides and reported recent movement on the settlements with Johnson and Johnson (\$53,508,792.64) and a separate settlement (\$231,679,409.03) with the three big distributors: Mckesson, Cardinal Health, and AmerisourceBergen, for a combined total of \$285,188,201.67.
+All of it must go to abating the epidemic that the SURG members and others are working on in Nevada.

 An initial payment of approximately \$50 million was received from Johnson and Johnson, with a subsequent payment in April 2025 for the remainder.
-The distributor settlement will be paid out with 18 payments over approximately 16 years, with the first two payments equating to a combined total of \$20,000,298 coming in approximately June and July 2022.
+The distributor settlement will be paid out with 18 payments over a little less than 18 years, with the first two payments for a combined total of \$20,000,298 coming in June and July 2022.

-The One Nevada agreement is an important agreement between all the litigating cities and all 17 counties in Nevada to allocate recoveries through settlements or bankruptcies related to opioids litigation.
-There are two bankruptcies that are still being wrapped up.
-The One Nevada agreement also encourages working together to fight the epidemic, to reaffirm the requirement that funds be used for abatement purposes, and coordinates efforts statewide.
-All signatories must also provide annual reports to ensure the money is being used for the correct purpose.
+The One Nevada agreement combined all the litigating cities and all 17 counties to allocate funds through settlements or bankruptcy, with a couple of bankruptcies that are still being wrapped up.
+This will encourage working together to fight the epidemic, requiring that funds be used for abatement purposes, coordinating efforts statewide.
+All signatories will provide annual reports to ensure the money is being used for the correct purpose.